-How long does it take to make a determination on a complaint?
+How long does it take to make a determination on a State complaint?

-Federal/state law and regulations require that a determination be made on a complaint within 60 calendar days of receipt of the written, signed complaint, unless an extension of the timeline has been obtained, as permitted by regulation.
+Federal/state law and regulations require that a determination be made on a complaint within 60 calendar days of OSE's receipt of the written, signed complaint.
+The Director of OSE may extend the timeline for completion of the investigation only if exceptional circumstances exist with respect to a particular complaint or if the parent and education agency agree to mediate the dispute or engage in another means of dispute resolution.
 For this reason, the parties are asked to work cooperatively to resolve the issues raised in the complaint and/or to submit necessary documentation promptly.